boutroslab/HTSvis/README.md

 </br>

 ## About
-HTSvis is R/Shiny open-source web application for interactive visualization and exploratory analysis of data from arayed high-throughput screens.
+HTSvis is an R/Shiny open-source web application for interactive visualization and exploratory analysis of data from arayed high-throughput screens.
 The apllication can be installed as an R package and is started fom the R console, usage of the application in the user's default web browser does not require further coding.